 We then went home and proceeded to make supper.
 Sandra is currently packing things up, while the kids are eating ice cream for their night lunch.
 Early tomorrow morning we leave Mexico for the last time, as we are going to spend the day at Legoland in California.
 At the end of the day, Rick and Colette will drop us off at a hotel near the San Diego airport, where we are going to spend the night.

 While Xander and I splashed in the waves, Rick wandered deeper into the ocean and noticed that as the waves came and went, they moved the sand and exposed some small crabs that would quickly scurry back into the sand.
-It took some time, but he was able to quickly grab some sand that contained a crab, which he brought closer to shore and showed the kids.
-It was pretty neat how quickly the little crab would dig into the ground as soon as it was able to.

 We then went home and proceeded to make supper.
 Sandra is currently packing things up, while the kids are eating ice cream for their night lunch.
 Early tomorrow morning we leave Mexico for the last time, as we are going to spend the day at Legoland in California.
 At the end of the day, Rick and Colette will drop us off at a hotel near the San Diego airport, where we are going to spend the night.